Engineering Communications Requirement

 It is essential for students and their mentoring Engineering faculty to prepare well in advance for this option.
 Request the information packet and form by emailing engrcomm_info@cornell.edu with "3341 request" in the subject line.
 For questions or an appointment to discuss options, please send an email requesting an appointment at engrcomm_info@cornell.edu.
 This option does not also fulfill the Liberal Studies requirement, even via petition.
 Please see "notes" at the bottom of Category A for more information.
 The highest grade possible for ENGRC 3341 is an "A." As a 1cr offering, this course does not fulfill a Liberal Studies requirement, even via petition.

-• All 3341 paperwork MUST be submitted by 22 August 2023 for Fall 2023 semester consideration.
+• All 3341 paperwork MUST be submitted by the last Wednesday of January for consideration for Spring semester consideration.

-• All 3341 paperwork MUST be submitted by 18 January 2024 for Spring 2024 consideration.
+• All 3341 paperwork MUST be submitted by the last Wednesday of August for consideration for Fall semester consideration.

 NOTE 2: Petitioning the ECR: Petitioning cannot be used to substitute a regular engineering course in order to fulfill the Engineering Communications Requirement, even if that course has writing and presenting embedded within it.
 Reason: Within each major, there might be courses that are designated as "Communication-Intensive" or "Writing-Intensive," and the majors departments decide that on their own (See Category B, below); those reasons reside inside that program or with that professor's pedagogical approach to the specific engineering class.
 Many, many engineering professors use writing and presenting as ways to learn content and concepts within their courses; they do not intend to teach a communication-intensive course and do not want the responsibility that comes with that weightier course designation.
 If a course/major has decided within the major's department to offer it as a C-I course, that makes the course fall into Category B, below.